bddevreact/NewTokenBUYAlert/README.md

 # NewTokenBUYAlert

-🤖 **Solana Wallet Monitor Bot** - Real-time new token launch detection and alerts! **Only shows first-time buys within 1 minute of pairing** for the freshest opportunities.
+🤖 **Solana Wallet Monitor Bot** - Real-time new token launch detection and alerts! **Only shows first-time buys within 5 minutes of pairing** for the freshest opportunities.

 ## 🚀 Features